ClaudiaHeYun/markdown-cv/index.md

 ## Research Interests

 Combinatorial algebraic geometry and topology, computational algebraic geometry, tropical geometry, combinatorics.
-One of my favorite things to study is the equvariant (co)homology of a combinatorially-defined space.
+One of my favorite things to study is the equvariant (co)homology of combinatorially-defined spaces.

 ## Education